ca0v/html-playground/README.md

 * zoom about a point
 * rotate about a point
 * show a focal point for rotation and scale actions
+* arc text as a series of rotated labels (or svg path)

 # reference
 * https://developers.google.com/photos/library/reference/rest